 7 Expert Tips for the Common App Essay

-- A personal statement, the Common App essay is required by most Common App schools.
+- The Common App college essay is required by most Common App schools.

-- The college essay plays a key role in many institutions' admissions processes.
+- This personal essay plays a critical role in many institutions' admission decisions.

-- Experts' biggest tips include writing how you speak and focusing on the details.
+- Admissions experts' biggest tips include writing how you speak and focusing on details.

-For high school seniors, fall means college application season.
-And college applications often mean applying through the Common App, an online system that lets you apply to multiple schools at the same time.
-In other words, you only have to fill out everything once — including a personal statement.
+Each year, over a million high school seniors apply for college through the Common Application.
+This online system enables you to submit one application to multiple schools, meaning you only have to fill out everything once — including a personal statement.

-But just how important is the Common App essay?
-This application component gives schools the opportunity to learn more about you as a person and what's important to you.
-You should use this space to tell your story and reveal aspects about your personality that admissions officers can't detect through other parts of your application.
+The Common App essay gives colleges the opportunity to learn more about you as a person and what's important to you.
+You should use this space to tell your story and reveal different facets of your personality.

 What Is the Common App Essay?

-You can find the essay prompts and instructions by going to the "Common App" tab on your Common App account and clicking on "Writing."
-There, you'll choose one of seven Common App essay prompts to respond to.
-Your essay must be between 250 and 650 words long.
+You can find the Common App essay prompts and instructions by navigating to the "Common App" tab on your Common App account and clicking on "Writing."
+You'll get to choose one of seven prompts to respond to, and your essay must be between 250 and 650 words long.

 This statement gives you the chance to delve deeper into your interests, experiences, passions, and strengths.
-You can discuss almost anything you want to, provided your topic addresses the prompt you've chosen.
+You can discuss almost anything you want, provided your topic addresses the prompt you've chosen.
 There are also no rules on style or how to tell your story.

-You must submit the Common App essay to all schools that require it, but you don't have to write a separate statement for each Common App college (though some schools may ask you to submit supplemental essays — more on this later).
+You must submit the Common App essay to all colleges that require it, though some may ask you to submit one or more supplemental essays as well.

-The application form provides you with a box in which to type your essay; however, it's strongly recommended that you compose your essay in Microsoft Word, Google Docs, or another word processor first before copying and pasting the final draft into this box.
+The application form provides you with a box in which to type your essay; however, it's strongly recommended that you compose your essay in Microsoft Word, Google Docs, or another word processor before copying and pasting your final draft into this box.

 How Important Is the Common App Essay?

 The Common App essay is a key part of your college application.
-According to a 2019 study conducted by the National Association for College Admission Counseling, 56.4% of colleges surveyed considered the personal statement "moderately" or "considerably" important in the admissions process.
-Highly selective institutions typically placed more emphasis on the essay.
+According to a 2019 study by the National Association for College Admission Counseling, 56.4% of colleges surveyed considered the personal statement moderately or considerably important.
+Highly selective institutions tended to place more emphasis on the essay.

-"The more selective the college, the more the essay matters," explained Elizabeth Benedict, former writing instructor and founder and president of Don't Sweat the Essay Inc., which has helped students around the U.S. and world apply to college for the past 12 years.
+"The more selective the college, the more the essay matters," explained Elizabeth Benedict, a former Princeton writing instructor and the founder and president of Don't Sweat the Essay Inc.

 "Applying to a hyper-selective college with mediocre or uneven grades and a fabulous essay will likely not get you into that college, [whereas] applying to a hyper-selective college with top grades and scores, outstanding extracurriculars, and a mediocre essay could sink your application," she said.